Ada, Ohio: Education

 Ada is the home of Ohio Northern University, a private university comprising five colleges.

 Ada Exempted Village Public School houses grades K-12 and most of the administration.
 The district spends $7,701 per student annually ($925 lower than the state average).
 Ada High School's sports teams participate in the Blanchard Valley Conference, officially moving in 2023 after spending over fifty years in the Northwest Conference.

 Media

-Three media outlets operate in Ada.
-The Ada Herald is a weekly newspaper, AdaIcon.com is a news website, and WOHA, a non-commercial, religious radio station owned by Holy Family Communications.
+Two media outlets operate in Ada.
+AdaIcon.com is a news website, and WOHA, a non-commercial, religious radio station owned by Holy Family Communications.
+The Ada Herald weekly newspaper ceased publication in 2025.